+'''

 cp server_cert.crt /etc/pki/ca-trust/source/anchors/

+'''

-4. Use the command:
+4. Use the following command:

+'''

 update-ca-trust extract

+'''

-For cases where you need to access the server only through the browser, it is sufficient to import the certificate into the browser certificate store.
+For cases in which you need to access the server only through the browser, it is sufficient to import the certificate into the browser certificate store.
 The exact instructions will vary for each browser.
 For example, in Firefox 59.0.2, you can do this as follows:

 - 1. Under Options | Privacy & Security, click View Certificates. - 2.
-On Authorities tab, click Import and browse for the root certificate file created previously. - 3.
-When prompted, select Trust this CA to identify websites.
+On Authorities tab, click Import and browse for the root certificate file created previously. - When prompted, select Trust this CA to identify websites and click OK.